mxsgrs/WebApiStarterPack/ReadMe.md

 ## Introduction

-This project implements a web API with ASP.NET Core 8 with the most common features.
+This project implements an ASP.NET Core 8 web API with the most common features.
 It is paired with a SQL Server database using a code first approach.
 While this project use Docker Compose for running the API and its database, the main goal is not to cover DevOps technologies.
-This content focus primarily on building a simple ASP.NET web API with the latest technologies.
+This content focus primarily on building a simple ASP.NET web API with the latest .NET version.

 ### Prerequisites